 Dismantling and disposing of a nuclear sub is a complex process, The National Interest reported.
-The nuclear fuel must be carefully removed from the reactor using special facilities.
+The nuclear fuel must be carefully removed from the reactor using special facilities, the report said.

 “It owns the nuclear-licensed dockyards and facilities in both Devonport and Rosyth, and also provides aspects of the related projects.”

 Fuel removal ceased in 2004 after British nuclear regulators found the removal facilities didn’t meet standards.
-Yet the Ministry of Defense still lacks a fully-funded plan for defueling.
+Yet the Ministry of Defense still lacks a fully-funded plan for defueling, the report said.

 All of this is taking a toll on a Royal Navy already underfunded and struggling to fund new ships.
 “The Department pays an estimated £12 million [US$15.5 million] a year to maintain and store the nine fueled submarines currently stored in Devonport,” NAO found.